The Victim (2019 TV series): Production

 In an interview with RadioTimes.com, screenwriter Rob Williams, who had previously volunteered to teach in prisons, said, “What has become really clear to me is that there is always a story behind every crime, from the seemingly trivial to the biggest crimes...
 We look for the black and the white, not least because the law demands black and white, it demands a goodie and a baddie and a villain and a hero.
 Life’s not like that, it seems to me and when you dig into the reasons behind crimes, all sorts of crimes, they’re always just far more nuanced and fascinating as a result of going beyond the surface”.

 Broadcast

 The series was first broadcast on BBC One at 9pm from Monday to Thursday, 8 to 11 April 2019.

 Reception

 The series has an 90% rating on Rotten Tomatoes.
-It was well received by critics, some of whom pointed to plot similarities with real life cases involving child murderers such as the murder of James Bulger.
+It was well received by critics, one of whom pointed to plot similarities with real life cases involving child murderers such as the murder of James Bulger.